Electrogravitational

 gravitons, and therefore cannot always be exactly the same from all sides, even

-taking into account the averaging of the action of a huge number of such
+taking into account the averaging of action of a huge number of such sources.

-sources.
-Following the fluctuations of the graviton fluxes, an isotropic
+Following the fluctuations of the graviton fluxes, an isotropic reference frame

-reference frame at a given point must change its velocity in order to be
+at a given point must change its velocity in order to be considered isotropic.

 However, the